Awards Code of Ethics

 Independent Ethics Committee

-In 2020, the Foundation took a year out of the Awards to consider how to do things better.
+In 2020, the Foundation took a year off of the Awards to consider how to do things better.
 We worked with outside experts and key stakeholders—including members of the Foundation’s Awards committees, which are made up of volunteers from within the broader food, restaurant, and media industries—to overhaul our policies and procedures.

 In 2021, JBF conducted an audit of its Awards program, which resulted in many enhancements, including the implementation of a Code of Ethics and the creation of an independent Ethics Committee, established by the Board of Trustees, to independently review allegations of a breach of the Code of Ethics by an Award candidate.